 On April 13, 2015, the Company completed an underwritten offering of 3,500,000 shares of its common stock at a public offering price of \$18.32 per share.
 The total proceeds received in the offering net of underwriting discounts and offering costs were approximately \$61.7 million.
-As of December 31, 2017, the Company had 15,951,231 shares of common stock outstanding.
+As of December 31, 2018, the Company had 16,051,547 shares of common stock outstanding.

-Note 13.
+Note 12.
 Summarized Financial Information of Our Unconsolidated Subsidiaries

 The Company holds a control interest, as defined by the 1940 Act, in five portfolio companies that are considered significant subsidiaries under the guidance in Regulation S-X, but are not consolidated in the Company's consolidated financial statements.
-Below is a brief description of each such portfolio company, along with summarized financial information as of December 31, 2017 and December 31, 2016, and for the three years in the period then ended.
+Below is a brief description of each such portfolio company, along with summarized financial information as of December 31, 2018 and 2017, and for the years ended December 31, 2018, 2017, and 2016.